Santa Rosa Island (California)

 The Chumash, a Native American people lived on the Channel Islands at the time of European contact.

-The remains of a 13,000-year-old Arlington Springs Man, possibly the oldest human remains in the Americas, were discovered on the island in 1959.
+The remains of the 13,000-year-old Arlington Springs Man, possibly the oldest human remains in the Americas, were discovered on the island in 1959.

-Santa Rosa Island is home to the rare Torrey Pine, a species of pine tree that exists only in two locations around the world.
+Santa Rosa Island is home to the rare Torrey pine, a species of pine tree that exists only in two locations around the world.

+Public passenger access to Santa Rosa Island is provided by Island Packers ferry service out of the Ventura Harbor.

 Geography

 The terrain consists of rolling hills, deep canyons, and a coastal lagoon.
 Highest peak is Vail Peak, at 1589 ft.

 During the last ice age, the four northern Channel Islands, including Santa Rosa Island, were conjoined into Santa Rosae, a single island that was only five miles (8 km) off the coast.

 History

 Early history

-The ancestors of the Chumash Indians lived on Santa Rosa for many thousands of years, establishing numerous village sites along the coast and in the interior.
+The ancestors of the Chumash people lived on Santa Rosa for many thousands of years, establishing numerous village sites along the coast and in the interior.
 Recent research has documented the presence of maritime Paleocoastal peoples on the island at least 12,000 years ago.

 The Chumash called the driftwood that washed up on the sandy beaches by the channel currents wimal.
 The logs were used to build tomols (plank canoes).

 Juan Rodriguez Cabrillo's crew visited the island after his death, and found three Chumash villages, containing a total of 40-50 people.
 They called their island Wima, but George Vancouver listed it as Santa Rosa on his 1792 chart.
 He reported that this name appeared on a Spanish chart in his possession.
 Franciscan missionaries baptized a large number in 1822 and most were removed to their Mission Santa Barbara and Mission San Buenaventura by the late 1820s.